 College of Humanities, Arts, and Sciences

-Under the direction of conductor John Len Wiles, the UNI Cantorei will present a concert with repertoire to be announced.
+UNI School of Music faculty artist Alexander Pershounin will present a double bass recital with collaborators and repertoire to be announced.
 This event is free and open to the public.